-PySAM is a Python wrapper for SAM that you can use to write Python code that makes calls to the SAM Simulation Core (SSC) compute modules.
+PySAM is a Python package that you can use in your Python code to make calls to the SAM Simulation Core (SSC) compute modules.
 It provides access for tools for accessing SAM default values and input variables so you can create code directly in Python without having to run SAM's code generator.

 - Provides a wrapper around the SAM library that groups together the C API functions by technology or financial model into modules.